RAS-University/robotic-courses/docs/kinematics.md

 -->
 </details>

 ---

 #### *Drawing kinematic diagrams*
 In robotics, accurately representing the structure of robots (left image below) through **kinematic diagrams** (right image below) is crucial.
-These diagrams help us clearly visualize joints, links, and their connections, facilitating easier calculation of mobility, degrees of freedom, and overall system analysis.
+These diagrams help us clearly visualize joints, links, and their connections.

 <figure style="text-align: center;">
   <img src="{{ site.baseurl }}{{ '/assets/images/kinematics/kine_repre.png' }}" width="500px" alt="Kine">
   <figcaption style="margin-top: 8px; font-style: italic;">Figure: Structure of a 3-axes parralel robot (left) represented in an kinematic diagram (right)</figcaption>
 </figure>

 By learning how to sketch these diagrams, you will be better prepared to analyze robot motion and systematically compute essential parameters such as mobility and degrees of freedom.

+To draw a proper diagram, one needs to identify the number of links and type of joint that connects them.

 <!-- Step by step -->
 <details markdown="1">